LeonardDick/rtd-tutorial/docs/source/other/imprint.rst

 Imprint
 ========

-This is yet to be filled in.
+This is yet to be filled in...